eliemichel/OpenMfx/doc/sphinx/Reference/ofxMeshEffectAPI.rst

 Custom Attributes
 -----------------

-The Open Mesh Effect API supports attaching any custom attribute to either points, vertices or faces.
+The OpenMfx API supports attaching any custom attribute to either points, corners or faces.
 A fourth attribute attachment is for attributes with only one instance (the equivalent of detail attributes in Houdini).
 Some of these attributes are conventional and expected to always be present.

 **Attribute attachments:**

 .. doxygendefine:: kOfxMeshAttribPoint

-.. doxygendefine:: kOfxMeshAttribVertex
+.. doxygendefine:: kOfxMeshAttribCorner

 .. doxygendefine:: kOfxMeshAttribFace